quantopian/zipline/README.rst

 zipline-live and zipline-live2 are past iterations of this project and this is the up to date project.

-zipline-livetrader is designed to be an extensible, drop-in replacement for zipline with multiple brokerage support to enable on premise trading of zipline algorithms.
+zipline-trader is designed to be an extensible, drop-in replacement for zipline with multiple brokerage support to enable on premise trading of zipline algorithms.

 we recommend using python 3.6+ but python 2.7 is also supported.